v-i-n-a-y/PSM---Punnett-Square-Maker/README.md

 ## Intructions to download and run:

-Note: If you do not have python 3 installed, download and install it from here: https://www.python.org/downloads/ .
-The install matplotlib following the instructions here https://matplotlib.org/stable/users/installing.html
+Note: If you do not have python 3 installed, download and install it from here: https://www.python.org/downloads/.
+The. install matplotlib following the instructions here https://matplotlib.org/stable/users/installing.html

 - Windows
   - Download the repository